HidekiKawahara/RAPHSODEE/README.md

 A new series of acoustic attributes analysis.
 This is an extension of safeguarding sounds and CAPRICEP.
 This also has a fast but ecologically inefficient real-time reverberation application.

+## Giant-FFT SRC is refactored and made a new function (28 June, 2025)

+I refactored signalSafeguardwithGiantFFTSRC using Gemini Advanced and made a new function samplingRateConvGiantFFT.
+Regression test revealed bugs in the original implementation.
+Later recommend to use:

+samplingRateConvGiantFFT.m

 ## New important implementation (2025, 13 June, 17 bug fix, 19, 20 Update )
 I uploaded a MATLAB m-function to make any signal into a safeguarded signal.
 Thanks to the giant-FFT SRC, you can make the signal sampling frequency as you like.
 Please use the interactive and real-time acoustic condition checker tool for testing the generated safeguarded signals.
 The name of the function is: